2.1 Understand the social environment of road transport and the rules governing it

 A driver must have 11 hours rest in every 24-hour period.

-‘rest’ any uninterrupted period during which the driver may freely dispose of their time;
+‘rest’ any uninterrupted period during which the driver may freely dispose of their time.

 Reduced, split or interrupted rest periods